 I love board games.
 Really, I've always loved games of all sorts...I had my first Monopoly set when I was 8 or so, and the collection has only grown since then.
 A few years ago I discovered European-style board games, like Settlers of Catan, Puerto Rico and such, and found out that there are groups of people around here who gather to play them, and it's been great.

 I've loved video games from Day One, pretty much, particularly the classics.
-I won't bore you with details, but right now, I have a Wii and an Xbox 360 hooked up to my TV, and I usually carry my Nintendo DS with me.
+I'm pretty firmly in the Microsoft ecosystem right now (shocker, I know); I have an Xbox 360 and Xbox One hooked up to my TV, but stored away in the closet are consoles going all the way back to the Atari 2600.
 I was into rhythm games like Guitar Hero and Rock Band before either of those existed. :)

 I'm also into cooking...I've always loved to cook, but living on my own has brought me to realize that my mom is an INCREDIBLE cook, and taught me well.
 Good Eats is one of my favorite shows on television, and I've had the honor of meeting the master, Alton Brown, in person on two occasions now.
 (I have all of his books, three of 'em signed.
 Phear.)